 Effective January 1, 2001, Section 9-1-2210 of the South Carolina Code of Laws allows employees eligible for service retirement to participate in the Teacher and Employee Retention Incentive (TERI) Program.
 TERI participants may retire and begin accumulating retirement benefits on a deferred basis without terminating employment for up to five years.

-Upon termination of employment or at the end of the TERI period, whichever is earlier, participants will begin receiving monthly service retirement benefits which will include any cost of living adjustments granted during the TERI period.
-Because participants are considered retired during the TERI period, they do not earn service credit, and are ineligible to receive group life insurance benefits or disability retirement benefits.
-The TERI program will end effective June 30, 2018.
+Upon termination of employment or at the end of the TERI period, whichever is earlier, participants will begin receiving monthly service retirement benefits which will include any benefit adjustments granted during the TERI period.
+Because participants are considered retired during the TERI period, they do not earn service credit and are ineligible for disability retirement benefits.
+The TERI program will end effective June 30, 2018 and a member's participation may not continue after this date.

-Effective July 1, 2012, employees participating in the SCRS were required to contribute 7.00% of all earnable compensation.
-The employer contribution rate for SCRS was 15.15%.
-Included in the total SCRS employer contribution rate is a base retirement contribution of 10.45%, 0.15% for the incidental death program and a 4.55% surcharge that will fund retiree health and dental insurance coverage.
-Employer contributions for State ORP include a 5.45% employer retirement contribution, 4.55% retiree insurance surcharge and .15% incidental death program.
-The Commission's actual retirement and incidental death program contributions to the SCRS for the fiscal years ended June 30, 2013, 2012, and 2011were:
+Effective July 1, 2013, employees participating in the SCRS were required to contribute 7.50% of all earnable compensation.
+The employer contribution rate for SCRS was 15.52%.
+Included in the total SCRS employer contribution rate is a base retirement contribution of 10.45%, 0.15% for the incidental death benefit program and a 4.92% surcharge that will fund retiree health and dental insurance coverage.
+The Commission's actual retirement and incidental death benefit program contributions to the SCRS for the years ended June 30, 2014, 2013, and 2012 were:

-Fiscal Year Retirement Incide ntal Death
+Fiscal Year Retirement Incide ental Death

 Ended Rate Contribution Rate Contribution

+2014 10.450% \$677,758 0.15% \$ 9,729

 2013 10.450% \$688,941 0.15% \$ 9,889

 2012 9.385% \$643,378 0.15% \$10,283

-2011 9.240% \$646,407 0.15% \$10,494

-The South Carolina Police Officers Retirement System (PORS) is a cost-sharing multiple employer defined benefit public employee retirement system.
+The South Carolina Police Officers Retirement System (PORS) is a cost sharing multiple employer defined benefit public employee retirement plan.
 Generally, all full-time employees whose principal duties are the preservation of public order or the protection or prevention and control of property destruction by fire are required to participate in and contribute to PORS as a condition of employment.
-This plan provides lifetime monthly annuity benefits as well as disability, survivor benefits and incidental benefits to eligible employees and retirees.
-In addition, participating employers in the PORS contribute to the accidental death fund which provides annuity benefits to beneficiaries of police officers and firefighters killed in the actual performance of their duties.
+This plan provides for lifetime monthly annuity benefits as well as disability, survivor benefits and incidental death benefits to eligible employees and retirees.
+In addition, participating employers in the PORS may elect to contribute to the accidental death program which provides annuity benefits to beneficiaries of police officers and firefighters killed in the actual performance of their duties.
 These benefits are independent of any other retirement benefits available to the beneficiary.

 Under the PORS, Class II members are eligible for a full service retirement annuity upon reaching age 55 or completion of 25 years of credited service regardless of age.
 Class III members are eligible for a full service retirement annuity upon reaching age 55 or 27 years of credited service.
-The benefit formula for full benefits effective since July 1, 1989 for the SCRS is 2.14 percent of an AFC multiplied by the number of years of credited service.
+The benefit formula for full benefits for the PORS is 2.14 percent of an employee's AFC multiplied by the number of years of credited service.
 For Class II members, AFC is the average annual compensation during 12 consecutive quarters and includes an amount for up to 45 days termination pay for unused annual leave.
 For Class III members, AFC is the average annual earnable compensation during 20 consecutive quarters and termination pay for unused annual leave at retirement is not included.
 PORS does not have an early retirement option.
 Class II members are vested for a deferred annuity after five years of earned service.
-Class III members are vested for a deferred annuity after five years of earned service.
-Class III members are vested for a deferred annuity after service.
+Class III members are vested for a deferred annuity after eight years of earned service.
 Members qualify for a survivor's benefit upon completion of 15 years of credited service (five years effective January 1, 2002).